micktwomey/elm-functionalkats-tutorial/elm-functionalkats-tutorial.md

 Html.h1 takes a List of Attribute, and a List of Html and returns Html.

-(Someone else can explain it better than me.)
+(Someone else can explain it better than me.
+Evan explained it to me and I promptly forgot.)

 ---